 This change has been brought in by google whose main goal is to ensure their users can safely and securely browse and purchase on the internet.
 As nowadays people turn to the internet for virtually everything ensuring that users can trust it to be safe is of paramount importance.
 Online security like having an SSL Certificate is no longer just a good option for a website to have, it’s a necessity.

-When google made this announcement they made it clear and sent a stark warning that if your website does not have an SSL Certificate your website will be marked as not secure in the url bar when people access it.
-This will of course have a detrimental effect on any website who is branded as such as virtually no user will proceed onto the site as they have lost all trust and they certainly will not buy anything in fear of their card details being used and abused.
+When google made this announcement they made it clear and sent a stark warning that if your website does not have an SSL Certificate your website will be marked as not secure in the URL bar when people access it.
+This will of course have a detrimental effect on any website that is branded as such as virtually no user will proceed onto the site as they have lost all trust and they certainly will not buy anything for fear of their card details being used and abused.

 Websites that have any kind of text input will need an SSL Certificate, If you are unsure whether your website needs an SSL Certificate (Chances are it does) just ask yourself the following two questions:

 Does your website have forms or functions that require text to be inputted such as Contact forms, Search Bars, Logins etc..?